 Uluru-Kata Tjuta National Park represents the core of the Anangu’s rich mythology, song-lines and Dreaming stories.
 Start your visit by dropping into the Cultural Centre to gain a broad overview of local Indigenous cultural heritage.
 Next, visit the award-winning Maruku and Walkatjara art galleries.
 Here you’ll start to develop a deeper appreciation for one of the world’s oldest living cultures.
 Walkatjara showcases the work of artists from the local Mutitjulu community, while Maruku Arts features work from twenty communities throughout the central and western desert regions.
 See woven baskets, punu (woodwork), and traditional paintings on canvas.
 Visitors to Maruku Arts can take part in a dot painting workshop and other guided activities.

 You will need to purchase a park pass to enter Uluru-Kata Tjuta National Park.
-A three-day pass costs $25 per visitor (over 16 year of age) and includes the opportunity to take part in a free guided walking tour around the base of Uluru with the Anangu owners.
+Currently waived due to the COVID-19 pandemic, a three-day pass generally costs $25 per visitor (over 16 year of age) and includes the opportunity to take part in a free guided walking tour around the base of Uluru with the Anangu owners.
 Along the way you’ll hear some of the associated Dreaming stories.
 The surrounding area has many waterholes and caves, along with numerous rock art sites.
 There are other free tours offered at the Ayers Rock Resort accommodation village, which will introduce you to bushman hunting skills and sources of bush tucker.
 Check with your accommodation reception for the most up-to-date tour schedule.

 If there was ever a reason to get up before dawn, this is it!
 One of the absolute highlights of a visit to Uluru-Kata Tjuta National Park is the chance to see the changing colours of Uluru throughout the day, but particularly as the sun rises and sets.
 There are different lookout areas that offer fabulous sunrise and sunset views.
 If you want to ensure you’re in the right place at the right time, book a sunrise or sunset tour.